You were wandering how to make that amazing Fried Spring Rolls you have tried that time? Well, it’s not that difficult at all.

 Nowadays, fresh Spring Rolls or deep Fried Spring Rolls in many variations are easy to find in any part of the world.

-We tried the biggest variety of spring rolls during our trip to Vietnam, where this particular recipe comes from hence, we name it Vietnamese fried spring rolls (even though it can be easily called Chinese, Indonesian, Malaysian…)
+We tried the biggest variety of spring rolls during our trip to Vietnam, where this particular recipe comes from.
+For this reason, we name it Vietnamese fried spring rolls (even though it can be easily called Chinese, Indonesian, Malaysian…)

 ** Don’t forget to check the tips at the end of the post – they will make your cooking easier.